Métal Hurlant

+Emphasizing complex graphics, cinematic imagery and surreal storylines, Métal Hurlant was highly influential throughout the world as one of the first mature expressions of "adult" comic book making.
+Apart from comics, the original Métal Hurlant contained articles about science fiction books and movies, as well as music and videogame reviews.

 History

-Métal hurlant, in English "Howling Metal", was created in December 1974 by comics artists Jean Giraud (better known as Mœbius) and Philippe Druillet together with journalist-writer Jean-Pierre Dionnet and financial director Bernard Farkas.
-The four were collectively known as "Les Humanoïdes Associés" (United Humanoids), which became the name of the publishing house releasing Métal hurlant.
+Métal Hurlant was created in December 1974 by comics artists Jean Giraud (better known as Mœbius) and Philippe Druillet together with journalist-writer Jean-Pierre Dionnet and financial director Bernard Farkas.
+The four were collectively known as "Les Humanoïdes Associés" (United Humanoids), which became the name of the publishing house releasing Métal Hurlant.

 Content from Metal Hurlant was republished in English in the United States by National Lampoon under the title Heavy Metal.
 It was published in Germany under the title Schwermetall.

 The magazine was originally released quarterly; it consisted of 68 pages, of which only 16 were in colour.
 Contributors included Moebius and Druillet, depicting such characters as Arzach and Lone Sloane.
-Later issues featured Richard Corben, Alejandro Jodorowsky, Enki Bilal, Caza, Serge Clerc, Alain Voss, Berni Wrightson, Nicole Claveloux, Milo Manara, Frank Margerin, Masse, Chantal Montellier, and many others.
+Later issues featured Richard Corben, Alejandro Jodorowsky, Enki Bilal, Caza, Serge Clerc, Alain Voss, Berni Wrightson, Nicole Claveloux, Milo Manara, Frank Margerin, Masse, Chantal Montellier, Hajime Sorayama and many others.

-It became bi-monthly with #7 and monthly with #9.
-Apart from comics, the magazine contained articles about science fiction books and movies, as well as music and videogame reviews.
-Métal hurlant, emphasising complex graphics, cinematic imagery and surreal storylines, was highly influential throughout the world as one of the first mature expressions of "adult" comic book making.
-It ceased publication in July 1987.
+The magazine went bankrupt in 1980 but managed to keep publishing.
+It became bi-monthly with issue #7 and monthly with #9.

+Métal Hurlant ceased publication in July 1987.

 2002 revival

-Métal hurlant began publishing again in July 2002 by Humanoids Publishing, with a French, English, Spanish and Portuguese version, under the French name.
+Métal Hurlant began publishing again in July 2002 by Humanoids Publishing, with a French, English, Spanish and Portuguese version, under the French name.
 As a "two-headed", transatlantic (France-US) magazine, led by Fabrice Giger in Los Angeles, it published original short stories, sometimes related to existing or to be published comic books.
 Its aim was to discover young creators and promote the products from the publisher.
 This incarnation of the magazine ceased publication with issue #14, dated November/December 2004.